Blotting Paper Before Setting Spray: Oily Skin Touch-Up Order

 Product links and related guides

 For a fragrance-free option, compare Bamboo Charcoal.
-For a quick carry format, look at the Mirror Case.
+For a quick carry format, look at Mirror Case.
+If you prefer puff support after blotting, compare Puff Case.
 You can compare all formats on the PleasingCare catalog page.

-Related reading: should you blot before powder, should you use blotting paper before primer, and how to use blotting paper without ruining makeup.
+Related reading: blotting paper vs setting spray, should you blot before powder, should you use blotting paper before primer, and how to use blotting paper without ruining makeup.

 FAQ